riceissa/issarice.com/wiki/vim.md

 -   Invoking `:Tutor` in a tmux terminal causes artefacts and duplicate lines to appear (probably because of the conceal feature?).

+-   With Fugitive, `:Git merge` seems to not work?
+(I forgot the details of the problem I had.)

 -   The following horrible map (intended to be like a ctags for Markdown) requires a manual `<CR>`: